Woman Shot at Party in Orchard Park

 West Seneca Police and Hamburg Police also responded to help.
 It took about an hour to clear bystanders from the area.

-The 21-year-old victim was taken to Erie County Medical Center.
-Her condition is unknown at this time.
+The 21-year-old victim was taken to Erie County Medical Center, where she was treated and released.

 No arrests have been made, and there are no suspects at this time.